Syndraum/mistral-ai-test-intership/README.md

 The installation may take several minutes depending on your internet connection, as it needs to download the language model and various Python packages.

-## Before run
+## Post-Installation

 ### Activating the Virtual Environment

-Before runing any code, you need to activate the virtual environment.
+Before running any code, you need to activate the virtual environment.
 This ensures that you're using the correct Python interpreter and packages.

 Activate the virtual environment: